sieut/sieutsoi/_posts/2025-07-14-homelab-pains.markdown

 ip link show >> ~/ip.logs
 ```

 Put that in `crontab` with `@reboot command.sh`, and the script would print out the names of the NICs (I have 2 now, the onboard one and the new dedicated one).
-So idea: plug NIC into top slot, reboot, wait a few minutes, let the script run, then shutdown, plug NIC back into bot slot, reboot, connect to host, check the output.
+So idea: plug NIC into top slot, reboot, wait a few minutes, let the script run, then shutdown, plug NIC back into bottom slot, reboot, connect to host, check the output.
 This way, I'll know what the new name is, and I can update `/etc/network/interfaces` correctly.

 This is literally the content of `ip.logs`